URL (https://medicine.ouhsc.edu/Prospective-Students/Degree-Programs/Physician-Associate-Program)

 - Microbiology with lab

-** Note: One semester of Human Anatomy with lab and one semester of Human Physiology with lab OR two semesters of a combined Anatomy and Physiology course (A&P).
+* One semester of Human Anatomy with lab and one semester of Human Physiology with lab OR two semesters of a combined Anatomy and Physiology course (A&P).
+A&P I must be taken at the same institution as A&P II.
 A cadaver course is preferred, although not required.
-Kinesiology and Exercise Science courses will not meet the requirement.
+Kinesiology, Allied Health, and Exercise Science courses will not meet the requirement.

-Please be aware that prerequisite coursework with titles that include "Essentials of," "Survey of," or "Introductory to," unless specifically designed for science majors, are considered less competitive.
-Basic science courses should be those for science majors.
+To maximize success within our curriculum, the program will evaluate prerequisite courses submitted by applicants to ensure they meet program standards.
+Please be aware that prerequisite coursework with titles that include "Essentials of," "Survey of," or "Introductory to," unless specifically designed for science majors, is considered less competitive.
+Science prerequisite courses should be designated for science majors.
+The course title on the applicant's transcript should align with the prerequisite course titles listed.

 Program Mission and Goals